MiSTer-devel/PSX_MiSTer/README.md

 MDEC   : 90%
 - timing slightly too fast (4996/5376)

-CD     : 50%
+CD     : 60%
 - single track only
-- no audio yet
+- no Direct Audio

 SPU    : 90%
 - DDR3 version can be improved